 If you are married at the time of death, the form of payment will be a life annuity to your surviving spouse as described above under "Mandatory annuity distribution (subject to waiver)," unless you and your spouse had waived the qualified annuity.
 In the event you had waived the qualified annuity, your beneficiary will be entitled to your remaining vested interest in the Plan at the time of your death.
 See the Plan Administrator for more information regarding the timing and method of payments that apply to your beneficiary.
-The provision in the Plan providing for full vesting of your benefit upon death does not apply if you die after terminating employment.

-ARTICLE IX TAX TREATMENT OF DISTRIBUTIONS
+ARTICLE VIII TAX TREATMENT OF DISTRIBUTIONS